Trump wants Postal Service to charge 'much more' for Amazon shipments

 -

-WASHINGTON/SEATTLE (Reuters) - President Donald Trump called on the U.S. Postal Service on Friday to charge "much more" to ship packages for Amazon Amazon, picking another fight with the online retail giant he has criticized in the past.
+President Donald Trump called on the US Postal Service on Friday to charge "much more" to ship packages for Amazon, picking another fight with an online retail giant he has criticised in the past.

 "Why is the United States Post Office, which is losing many billions of dollars a year, while charging Amazon and others so little to deliver their packages, making Amazon richer and the Post Office dumber and poorer?
 Should be charging MUCH MORE!"
 Trump wrote on Twitter.

-The president's tweet drew fresh attention to the fragile finances of the postal service at a time when tens of millions of parcels have been shipped all over the country for the holiday season.
+The president's tweet drew fresh attention to the fragile finances of the Postal Service at a time when tens of millions of parcels have just been shipped all over the country for the holiday season.

+Package delivery has become an increasingly important part of its business as the Internet has led to a sharp decline in the amount of first-class letters.

-The U.S. president does not determine postal rates.
+The president does not determine postal rates.
 They are set by the Postal Regulatory Commission, an independent government agency with commissioners selected by the president from both political parties.
-That panel raised prices on packages by almost 2 percent in November.
+That panel raised prices on packages by almost 2 per cent in November.

-Amazon was founded by Jeff Bezos, who remains the chief executive officer of the retail company and is the richest person in the world, according to Bloomberg.
-Bezos also owns The Washington Post, a newspaper that Trump has repeatedly railed against in his criticisms of the news media.
+Amazon was founded by Jeff Bezos, who remains the chief executive officer of the retail company and is the richest person in the world, according to Bloomberg News.
+Bezos also owns The Washington Post, a newspaper Trump has repeatedly railed against in his criticisms of the news media.

 In tweets over the past year, Trump has said the "Amazon Washington Post" fabricated stories.
 He has said Amazon does not pay sales tax, which is not true, and so hurts other retailers, part of a pattern by the former businessman and reality television host of periodically turning his ire on big American companies since he took office in January.